JoseTomasTocino/QuickBookmarkToFolder/README.md

 # QuickBookmarkToFolder

 Are you tired of manually browsing your bookmark tree to find the proper folder for your newly found site?
 With __Quick Bookmark To Folder__ you'll save a lot of time by quickly typing the name of the folder where you want to save your bookmark.

-Then, click the folder in the list and your bookmark will be saved.
+Then, click the folder or use the keyboard arrow and enter keys to select the folder, and your bookmark will be saved.

 As simple as that!